bzbradford/whats-on-your-seed/README.md

 # What's on Your Seed?

-A searchable, iframe-embeddable web widget for the UW–Madison NPM Program's seed treatment database.
-Replaces the static PDF (`UW-NPM-Whats-on-your-seed.pdf`) with a live, filterable table of EPA-registered seed treatment products for corn, soybean, small grains, alfalfa, and cotton.
+A searchable, iframe-embeddable web widget for the [Crop Protection Network's](https://cropprotectionnetwork.org/).
+Replaces the old static PDF with a live, filterable table of EPA-registered seed treatment products for corn, soybean, small grains, alfalfa, and cotton.
+Data is updated annually from the [EPA's APPRIL pesticide database](https://www.epa.gov/ingredients-used-pesticide-products/how-search-information-about-pesticide-ingredients-and-labels).

-**Authors:** Mikael Geiziter, Jordan Scholar & Mimi Broeske (NPM Program); Damon Smith (Plant Pathology).
-Published at ipcm.wisc.edu.

 ---